ElektraInitiative/libelektra/doc/news/_preparation_next_release.md

 - <<TODO>>
 - <<TODO>>
 - <<TODO>>
+- Move check stages that don't build the code to a dedicated stage, to avoid confusion when parallel builds are aborted. _(Robert Sowula)_
 - Use `tmpfs` in Docker to speed up the test suite. _(Mihael Pranjić)_

 ### Cirrus